-The Tennessee Valley Authority (TVA) pursues its mission to improve the lives of the people of the valley by providing affordable electricity along with environmental stewardship.
-TVA manages more than 40 dams and three nuclear power facilities in the Tennessee Valley, with dam safety and risk mitigation being critical aspects of its mission.
+The Tennessee Valley Authority (TVA) pursues its mission to improve the lives of the people in the Tennessee Valley by providing affordable electricity and environmental stewardship.
+TVA River Management is responsible for providing electricity to more than nine million people in Alabama, Georgia, Kentucky, Mississippi, North Carolina, Tennessee, and Virginia.
+TVA manages more than 40 dams and three nuclear power facilities in the Tennessee Valley to supply this power, and, as a result, dam safety and risk mitigation are critical aspects of its mission.

 Facing such a daunting list of crucial responsibilities, the TVA relies on collaboration with proven partners to ensure the safety of its constituents and the protection of energy and environmental resources.

 Pursuing Operating Policy and Operational Forecast System Enhancements

 The RTI Center for Water Resources (CWR), has been working with TVA since 2002.
 We have helped modernize the tools TVA uses for operational decision-making to improve the water services provided to the region.

 Our first project was to assess how modification of TVA’s reservoir operating policies would impact flood risk, hydropower revenues, navigation, water supply and quality, and recreational activities across the Tennessee River watershed.
 We performed reservoir modeling and flood frequency analysis for 36 reservoirs within the Tennessee basin using the University of Colorado’s RiverWare® river basin model system.
 Through our work, TVA identified a variety of modifications to their previous operating policy that allowed better use of the available water resources.